 For over seventeen years the Shadow Players Stage Combat Group has brought fun, excitement, and entertainment to Pirate Festivals, Renaissance Faires, general fairs and festivals, movie premiers, and charity events throughout the U.S. They'll be invading Beaufort this year, engaging in battles, sword fights, and other mischief.
 Check the schedule for appearances.

 Magic, mystery & pirate history!
 Captain Jim's vessel went down at sea causing the loss of his leg below his knee.
 Now with an authentic wooden peg leg & parrot, Captain Jim tells tall tales mixed with intriguing close up magic of cards, coins & more.
 Along with his lovely wench, Sea Shel, they perform professional stage illusion shows.
-Come and be a part of his crew and experience this magical adventure that is fun & exciting!
 An Invasion favorite for Pirates of all ages!

 Dedicated to the recreation of the Golden Age of Pyracy, these living historians encompass all manner of mariners and civilians of the times.
 From brave privateers to the most nefarious pirates, the great actress of the London stage, to the lowly laundress aboard ship, merchants, lawyers, soldiers, tavern owners, dress makers, hangmen, and children are but a few of what they have to offer.

-Black powder weapons, storytelling, and singing, Cascabel and Braze travels the high seas looking for adventure.
-Bedecked in authentic garb and props, they create mischief and mayhem wherever they go with their swashbuckling swordplay and sharp wit...bedazzling one and all with tall tales and sea stories from the magical days of pirates and buccaneers.
+Black powder weapons master, storytelling, and singing, Braze travels the high seas looking for adventure.
+Bedecked in authentic garb and props, he creates mischief and mayhem wherever he goes with swashbuckling swordplay and a sharp wit...bedazzling one and all with tall tales and sea stories from the magical days of pirates and buccaneers.